Own-Data-Privateer/hoardy-web/README.md

 This is not required and even without that patch `Hoardy-Web` will collect everything in most cases, but it could be useful if you want to correctly capture `POST` requests that upload files.

 See the ["Quirks and Bugs" section of extension's `Help` page](./extension/page/help.org#bugs) for more info.

+# <span id="philosophy"/>Technical Philosophy

+`Hoardy-Web` is designed to

+- be simple (as in adhering to the Keep It Stupid Simple principle),
+- be efficient (as in running well on ancient hardware),
+- capture data from the browser as raw as possible (i.e., not try to fix any web browser quirks before archival, just capture everything as-is),
+- ensure that all captured and collected data gets actually archived to disk,
+- treat the resulting archives as read-only files,
+- view, convert to other formats, extract useful values, and perform any expensive computations lazily and on-demand,
+- make it easy to use tools other than a web browser to do interesting things with your archived data.

+To conform to the above design principles

+- the [`Hoardy-Web` Web Extension browser add-on](./extension/) does almost no actual work, simply generating `HTTP` request+response dumps, archiving them, and then freeing the memory as soon as possible (unless you enable [limbo mode](./extension/page/help.org#faq-limbo), but then you asked for it), thus keeping your browsing experience snappy even on ancient hardware;

+- also the `Hoardy-Web` extension collects data as browser gives it, without any data normalization and conversion, when possible;

+- the dumps are generated using the [simplest, trivially parsable with many third-party libraries, yet most space-efficient on-disk file format representing separate `HTTP` requests+responses there currently is (aka `Web Request+Response`, `WRR`), which is a file format that is both more general and more simple than `WARC`, much simpler than that `mitmproxy` uses, and much more efficient than `HAR`](./doc/data-on-disk.md);

+- the `Hoardy-Web` extension can write the dumps it produces to disk by itself by generating fake-Dowloads containing bundles of `WRR` dumps, but because of limitations of browser APIs, `Hoardy-Web` can't tell if a file generated this way succeeds at being written to disk;

+- which is why, for users who want write guarantees and error reporting, the extension has other archival methods, which includes archival by submission via `HTTP`;

+  server-side part of submission via `HTTP` can be done either

+  - via the [`hoardy-web-sas` simple archiving server](./simple_server/), which is tiny (less than 300 lines of code) pure-Python script that provides an `HTTP` interface for archival of dumps given via `HTTP POST` requests;

+  - or via the [`hoardy-web serve`](./tool/), which is not tiny at all, but it can combine both archival and replay;

+- all of the `Hoardy-Web` extension, `hoardy-web-sas`, and `hoardy-web serve` write those dumps to disk as-is, with optional compression for data storage efficiency;

+- meanwhile, viewing/replay of, generation of website mirrors from, organization and management, data normalization (massaging), post-processing, other ways of extraction of useful values from archived `WRR` files --- i.e. basically everything that is complex and/or computationally expensive --- is delegated to [`hoardy-web` tool](./tool/);

+- the `hoardy-web` tool is [very easy to use in your own scripts](./tool/script/);

+- by default, none these tools ever overwrite any files on disk (to prevent accidental data loss);

+  this way, if something breaks, you can always trivially return to a known-good state by simply copying some old files from a backup as there's no need to track versions or anything like that.

 # What `Hoardy-Web` is most similar to?